-Joss Areté is an avant-pop media artist whose work incorporates interactive emerging technology (web/XR), film, music, dance, literature, and immersive event design.
+Joss Areté is a queer avant-pop media artist whose work incorporates interactive emerging technology (web/XR), film, music, dance, literature, and immersive event design.

 Born in NYC, they currently live in Britain via the Global Talent 'Promising Leader' visa, after graduating with Distinction from the MA in Creative Writing at the University of Manchester, where they were Editor of the MA anthology.